Link to writings: hmtm-hannover.academia.edu/MingTsao

-“Mein Shakespeare-Moment” in A Party for Will!
-A Journey into the Shakespeare Universe (edited by Petra Hesse and Peter W. Marx), Cologne: Theater der Zeit, 2014: 195.
+“Mein Shakespeare-Moment”, A Party for Will!
+A Journey into the Shakespeare Universe (edited by Petra Hesse and Peter W. Marx), Cologne: Theater der Zeit, 2014: 195

-“Fragments of a Compositional Methodology” in Search Journal for New Music and Culture (Winter 2008: 1–15)
+“Fragments of a Compositional Methodology”, Search Journal for New Music and Culture (Winter 2008: 1–15)

 Abstract: This book by pioneering guitarist Seth F. Josel with composer Ming Tsao is dedicated to the presentation and explanation of contemporary guitar techniques.
 Relying on extensive use of tables, charts and musical examples as well as an accompanying CD, various novel techniques ranging form multiphonics to percussive actions are discussed in detail, including the analysis of salient passages from the literature of the 20th and 21st century.
 What is unique about this book is the historical contextualization of each technique along with discussions around the orchestration of the guitar in chamber and orchestral musical settings.